AlanGibson-Asidua/congo/readme.md

 container - something like [Redux](https://redux.js.org/) or
 [Akita](https://netbasal.gitbook.io/akita/) for example.

-We need to implement a proper state management pattern.
+We need to implement a proper state management pattern - preferably Akita.

 ## Quickstart